 Here is VWO and IEMG Performance:

-You can expect higher volatility from IEMG compared to VWO as you can see from their most recent performance.
+You can expect higher volatility from IEMG than VWO, as seen from their most recent performance.

 VWO vs IEMG Holdings

-More so, because VWO lacks exposure to Korean stocks it has more exposure to China, India, and Taiwan stocks.
+Because VWO lacks exposure to Korean stocks, it has more exposure to China, India, and Taiwan stocks.

 IEMG has a 14% exposure to Korea, while VWO has no exposure to Korea.
 VWO currently has 40% exposure to China, while IEMG has 31%.

 Also, Taiwan composes 17.6% of VWO, compared to 15.6% of IEMG.

 This is the primary discrepancy, as VWO and IEMG have almost identical fees of 0.10% and 0.11%, respectively.

 In line with the similarities, the two funds added Chinese A-Shares at different times.
 The Vanguard fund started including them in 2015, while the iShares fund began adding them in 2018.